KannonZenetism/zenetism-field-physics/zenetism/glossary/entropically-implicated.md

 ## Relation to Essence

-Every existent bears essence, and essence is not abolished or converted by use.
+Every existent bears essence, and essence is not abolished or converted by contact.
 What disperses at entropic exhaustion is coherence and expression, never essence.
 Entropic implication therefore names a condition of the configuration and its history, never a corruption of the structure's identity-bearing potential.
 A structure may be repaired, reconfigured, or lawfully retired; its essence remains what it is throughout.

 ## Related